Pampers: Advertising

 Pampers is marketed in various ways, such as print ads and television commercials.
 Print ads often appear in magazines and other periodicals.
 Television commercials appear during soap operas co-produced by Procter and Gamble, such as Bold and the Beautiful & Young and the Restless, and during the airing of parenting shows.
 Another way Pampers is promoted is through product placement.
-Pampers paid $50,000 to be featured in the film Three Men and a Baby.
+Pampers paid $50,000 to be featured in the movie Three Men and a Baby.
 P&G has also sponsored the program Make Room for Baby on the Discovery Health Channel.

 P&G contributes to flood relief efforts in Pakistan in part through its Pampers brand and "Spread a Smile" campaign, which provides free health check-ups, medicines, and oral rehydration therapy to babies and children living in the flood affected areas.

 In Romania, Pampers is a sponsor for top tennis player Simona Halep and in Poland, Pampers has a partnership with Eurovision 2024 star Luna.